 (a) For the purpose of promoting health, safety, morals, or the general welfare, a county may adopt zoning and development regulation ordinances.
 These ordinances may be adopted as part of a unified development ordinance or as a separate ordinance.
 A zoning ordinance may regulate and restrict the height, number of stories and size of buildings and other structures, the percentage of lots that may be occupied, the size of yards, courts and other open spaces, the density of population, and the location and use of buildings, structures, and land for trade, industry, residence, or other purposes.
 The ordinance may provide density credits or severable development rights for dedicated rights-of-way pursuant to G.S.
 136-66.10 or G.S.
 136-66.11.

-(b) (1) These regulations may affect property used for bona fide farm purposes only as provided in subdivision (3) of this subsection.
-This subsection does not limit regulation under this Part with respect to the use of farm property for nonfarm purposes.
+(b) (1) These regulations may not affect property used for bona fide farm purposes; provided, however, that this subsection does not limit regulation under this Part with respect to the use of farm property for nonfarm purposes.

 (2) Except as provided in G.S.
 106-743.4 for farms that are subject to a conservation agreement under G.S.
 106-743.2, bona fide farm purposes include the production and activities relating or incidental to the production of crops, grains, fruits, vegetables, ornamental and flowering plants, dairy, livestock, poultry, and all other forms of agriculture, as defined in G.S.
 106-581.1.
+Activities incident to the farm include existing or new residences constructed to the applicable residential building code situated on the farm occupied by the owner, lessee, or operator of the farm and other buildings or structures sheltering or supporting the farm use and operation.
 For purposes of this subdivision, "when performed on the farm" in G.S.
 106-581.1(6) shall include the farm within the jurisdiction of the county and any other farm owned or leased to or from others by the bona fide farm operator, no matter where located.
 For purposes of this subdivision, the production of a nonfarm product that the Department of Agriculture and Consumer Services recognizes as a "Goodness Grows in North Carolina" product that is produced on a farm subject to a conservation agreement under G.S.
 106-743.2 is a bona fide farm purpose.
 For purposes of determining whether a property is being used for bona fide farm purposes, any of the following shall constitute sufficient evidence that the property is being used for bona fide farm purposes:

 a.
 A farm sales tax exemption certificate issued by the Department of Revenue.